Rajvi2005/cryptography-in-cybersecurity/README.md

 ## What Is Cryptography?

-Cryptography is the science of securing information by transforming readable data — known as **plaintext** — into an unreadable format called **ciphertext**, using mathematical algorithms and secret keys.
+Cryptography is the science of securing information by transforming readable data which is known as **plaintext** into an unreadable format called **ciphertext**, using mathematical algorithms and secret keys.
 Only someone with the correct key can reverse this transformation and read the original data.

 The word itself comes from the Greek words *kryptos* (hidden) and *graphein* (writing).
-While cryptography has existed for thousands of years — from Julius Caesar's simple substitution ciphers to the Nazi Enigma machine during World War II — modern cryptography is built on complex mathematical problems that even the most powerful computers struggle to solve.
+While cryptography has existed for thousands of years , from Julius Caesar's simple substitution ciphers to the Nazi Enigma machine during World War II , modern cryptography is built on complex mathematical problems that even the most powerful computers struggle to solve.

 ---